 We may have to share your personal data with the parties set out below for the purposes set out above

-We may need to pass the information we collect to other companies who act on the BID’s behalf, as our Managing Agents or our Executive Director, for BID project development or delivery, for administrative purposes.
+We may need to pass the information we collect to other companies who act on the BID’s behalf, as our Managing Agents for BID project development or delivery, for administrative purposes.

 Our Project Managers are

 Partnerships for Better Business Ltd (pfbb UK).

 Iron Gate House, 10 Iron Gate, Cathedral Quarter, Derby DE1 3FJ

 • During BID Development work, NNDR data may be shared as part of our contract with our Managing Agents or theirs with the Council